Calabria Italy Travel Guide

 Messina is a quick ferry ride across the Strait.
 Sicily has a rich blend of history, culture, and cuisine, a distinct island perspective.

-Ferries to the Aeolian Islands depart from Tropea (seasonal), Vibo Valentia, or Reggio Calabria.
+Ferries going to the Aeolian Islands depart from Tropea (seasonal), Vibo Valentia, or Reggio Calabria.
 Sicily routes are via train and ferry.

 Plan extended routes for immersion in Southern Italy's diverse landscapes and cultures.